-On Tuesday 20 th February Pompey Supporters will be making the long, mid-week trek North to Fleetwood Town’s Highbury Stadium, Park Avenue, Fleetwood, Lancashire, FY7 6TX.
-Fleetwood is on the Fylde coast a few miles North of Blackpool.
+Saturday 29th December will mean another long trek North for Pompey Supporters, this time to Fleetwood Town’s Highbury Stadium, Park Avenue, Fleetwood, Lancashire, FY7 6TX.
 The Cod Army’s stadium has a capacity of 5,311, only 2,701 of which are seated.
 Blues fans will mostly be on the Percy Ronson covered terrace at one end of the stadium, with some seats allocated in the Parkside Stand.
 There is an away fans ticket office and programme booth situated outside the away supporters entrance.

 Getting to Highbury Stadium